ash-project/ash/documentation/topics/managing-relationships.md

 end
 ```

-With this, those arguments can be used simply in action input:
+With this, those arguments can be used in action input:

 ```elixir
 post